FuryanRasta/peyote/tutorials/03_augmented.md

 Let's assume that those goals were reached and the bond creator wants to make the outcome payment.
 Note that anyone with enough tokens is able to make the outcome payment, not just the bond creator.

-Before making the payment, it is interesting to query the returns from selling before the outcome payment reaches the reserves, using `bondscli q bonds sell-return 50000demo`, which gives:
+Before making the payment, it is interesting to query the returns from selling before the outcome payment reaches the reserves, using `peycli q peyote sell-return 50000demo`, which gives:

 ```bash
 ...